JohnBaek92/johnQuery/README.md

 ### `DOMNodeCollection.prototype` Methods

 #### `html`
-* Takes a string as an optional argument
+* Takes a string as an optional argument.
-* If no argument is given, it returns the `innerHTML` of the first node of the collection
+* If no argument is given, it returns the `innerHTML` of the first node of the collection.
-* if a string is given as an argument, the string is set as the `innerHTML` of each node in the collection
+* if a string is given as an argument, the string is set as the `innerHTML` of each node in the collection.

 #### `empty`
-* Removes all child nodes in the node collection
+* Removes all child nodes in the node collection.

 #### `append`
-* Takes a string, HTML element, or pDOM wrapped node collection
+* Takes a string, HTML element, or johnQuery wrapped node collection.
-* Appends the `outerHTML` of the given argument to the `innerHTML` of each element in the node collection
+* Appends the `outerHTML` of the given argument to the `innerHTML` of each element in the node collection.

 #### `attr`
-* Takes an attribute parameter with an optional value parameter (attribute, value)
+* Takes an attribute parameter with an optional value parameter (attribute, value).
-* Given just an attribute parameter, returns the first element in the node collection that matches the attribute
+* Given just an attribute parameter, returns the first element in the node collection that matches the attribute.
-* Given both attribute and value paramters, sets the matched attribute to the value paramter for each node in the collection
+* Given both attribute and value parameters, sets the matched attribute to the value paramter for each node in the collection.

 #### `addClass`
-* Takes multiple classes as arguments and adds each to the list of classes of each node in the node collection
+* Takes multiple classes as arguments and adds each to the list of classes of each node in the node collection.

 #### `removeClass`
-* Takes multiple classes as arguments and removes each from the class list of each node in the node collection
+* Takes multiple classes as arguments and removes each from the class list of each node in the node collection.

 #### `children`
-* Returns collection of all children of each node
+* Returns collection of all children of each node.

 #### `parent`
-* Returns collection of all parent nodes
+* Returns collection of all parent nodes.

 #### `find`
 * Takes a selector as an argument and returns all descendants of each node in the set of matched nodes.

 #### `remove`
-* Removes all instances of each node from the DOM
+* Removes all instances of each node from the DOM.

 #### `on`
-* Takes as arguments an event and callback and adds an eventListener for each element in the collection
+* Takes as arguments an event and callback and adds an eventListener for each element in the collection.
-* Activates callback action when triggered
+* Activates callback action when triggered.

 #### `off`
-* Takes an event as an argument and removes all eventListeners for each element in the collection
+* Takes an event as an argument and removes all eventListeners for each element in the collection.